Melktertjies are a delicious, creamy, naughty milk tart liqueur. Reminiscent of a traditional milk tart - but with a kick.

 Milk tart is one of my favourite comforting desserts.
-The creamy milk tart sprinkled with cinnamon conjures up feelings of happiness and good times.
+The creamy milk tart sprinkled with cinnamon brings happiness and good times.
 It’s also a South African favourite.

 So it’s not surprising at all that someone took this delicious dessert and turned it into a cocktail shooter.

 Because of its popularity, a few companies jumped on the bandwagon and started to produce this shooter commercially.
 But none of them tastes as good as the homemade version.
-Which of course, you can make as strong as you like.
+Of course, you can make it as strong as you like.